Albertville, Alabama: History

 In 1893, the Alabama Legislature passed an act for the erection of an agricultural college in each of the state's congressional districts.
 After some competition, Albertville was awarded the school for the Seventh District.
 This is the school that evolved into today's Albertville High School, whose sports teams are still known as the "Aggies".

 In 1910, Albertville had a population of 1,544, becoming the largest community in Marshall County.

 Before the New Deal, when the Tennessee Valley Authority built Guntersville Dam, flooding on the Tennessee River would frequently leave the county courthouse in Guntersville inaccessible for residents of Albertville and other areas atop Sand Mountain.
 In 1919, the Alabama Legislature responded by requiring the erection of a courthouse at Albertville, in which cases arising in that part of the county would be heard.

 In 1950, Albertville had a population of 5,397, and reclaimed the title (from Guntersville) of the largest city in the county, and has held the distinction ever since.

 On June 1, 2009, the city council voted to establish English as the town's official language.
+Albertville’s Hispanic demographic pluraity strongly protested this decision in a series of demonstrations near the mayor’s office.

 On April 24, 2010, an EF-3 tornado ripped through downtown Albertville.
 The storm resulted in no deaths.
 The high school was severely damaged, nearly every home had some type of damage, and many were destroyed beyond repair.